gregorydickson/pashion-web/README.md

 ### To deploy the application
 * from your gulp terminal run `gulp bundle` (This is optional)
-* from your grails terminal run `war`
+* from your grails terminal run `test war`
 * login to Amazon Web Services
 * Under Services (in header, left side), choose Elastic Beanstalk
-* Ensure that you are in London region, (in header, right side)
+* Ensure that you are in Ireland region, (in header, right side)
-* Under the pashion-spa application, choose the pashion-spa environment (the only green box on the screen, it should not say 'prod' anywhere)
+* Under the pashion-spa application, choose the pashion-spa environment
 * In the center of the screen, under where it says 'Running Version', click on Upload and Deploy.
 Note the existing version number of the application.
 * Input a new version number by incrementing the last version number.
 Put this number into the Version Label.
 * Click on 'Choose File' and navigate to your pashion-web/build/libs directory.